er1927/multi-step-form-javascript/multi-step-form-main/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**
+**Note: Delete this note and edit this div's content as necessary.
+If you completed this challenge by yourself, feel free to delete this div entirely.**